OSGeo/OSGeoLive-doc/doc/overview/geostyler_overview.rst

 Furthermore, @NAME_geostyler@ allows for the translation between multiple styling formats, i.e. SLD, OpenLayers, QGIS, Mapbox.
 Since we are following the concept of micro packages, these translators (we call them parsers) can be used as standalone libraries, without the need to include the UI components as a dependency.
-Currently we have parsers for SLD, QGIS-styles, Mapbox styles and OpenLayers styles.
-Parsing of
+Currently we have parsers for SLD, QGIS-styles, Mapbox styles, OpenLayers styles and Mapfiles.
-Mapfiles is in the works.
 Please take a look at StyleParser Implementations.
 Since attributively styling geodata is easier when you can look at the data to be styled, we can connect to several datasources like WFS, Shapefiles and GeoJSON files.
 We plan on developing a data reader for the Geopackage format.